 Shown is the installation of the front cam drive.
 Besides power, a design objective for the H1 MAXI V8 was compact size- keeping the length of the engine to a minimum.
 Incorporated in the first 34mm from the end of the #1 main bearing are the crank trigger wheel and sensor, offset camshaft drive and guides, and front seal.
 In the next 54mm are the oil pump drive, alternator drive, front cover and harmonic damper.

-The front cam drive was offset cam drive so the crank nose can be larger, 28mm in diameter, which was otherwise limited to 22mm on earlier designed engines.
+A sprocket chain drive 1:1 from the crank goes to an intermediate sprockets drive which then accomplishes the 2:1 ratio to the cams.
+This allows the crank nose to be larger (28mm) in diameter, which was otherwise limited to 22mm on earlier designed engines with direct drive to the cams.
 The larger diameter nose creates opportunity for substantial power takeoff.
-Maybe a supercharger or, god forbid, an AC compressor!
+Maybe a supercharger?

 Below is the front cam drive enclosed with the front engine cover and the protected belt drive to the oil pump.
 A harmonic damper pulley drives the alternator.

 The top blue/black wires go to the internal crank trigger.